BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 ![utilites-folder.png](/tutorials/getting_started_visual/utilites-folder.png)

+Inside `ExportTool-vX.X\Packed` you will find ConverterApp.exe (colloquially, LSLiB), open it.
 At the moment there isn't too much to set up, a few notes:

 ![lslib.png](/tutorials/getting_started_visual/lslib.png)

 - Game: is set to Baldur's Gate 3
-- For most purposes you will want to have X-flip meshes turned OFF (default is on)
+- For most mesh purposes you will want to have X-flip meshes turned OFF (default is on)

 ## Tools: Modder's Multitool